platformsh/template-builder/templates/spring-kotlin/files/README.md

 </a>
 </p>

-This project provides a starter kit for Spring with Kotlin Maven projects hosted on Platform.sh.
+This template demonstrates building a Spring MVC application in the Kotlin language.
+It uses Maven to build the application and deploy it to Platform.sh.

-The Spring Framework is an application framework and inversion of control container for the Java platform.
+A sample Hello World application is provided as a starting point.
+An Oracle MySQL database is deployed, and the sample application shows how to make the database connection.
+The example code also demonstrates how to access the Platform.sh environmental variables.

 ## Services